AI for Formal Methods#

 Can LLMs Write Correct TLA+ Specifications?

-Evaluating Natural-Language-to-TLA+ Generation - Accepted
+Evaluating Natural-Language-to-TLA+ Generation - Accepted at ICSOFT 2026

 The first systematic evaluation of LLM-based TLA+ specification synthesis from natural language.
 We evaluate 30 LLMs across eight families on a curated dataset of 205 TLA+ specifications, validated by both the SANY parser and TLC model checker.
 LLMs achieve up to 26.6% syntactic correctness but only 8.6% semantic correctness.
-Results show model size does not predict quality and code-specialized models consistently underperform on formal languages.

 Research Areas#